balena/gibra/README.md

 P.S.: You may want to configure some settings in the `assistant.py` script, such as the URL of your bugtracking system (see the variable `BUGTRACKING_URL`).

+## Why an Assistant?

+The idea is to ease using Git as a (small) binary artifacts repository.
+Experienced users may not be interested in this interface, as the command line may be more than enough.
+On the other hand, those who aren't used to Git may want to use it to ease performing the several steps involved in maintaining a tiny artifacts (binary) repository.

+Those willing to adopt the idea for automating their publishing process may extend/change this code in order to add their own processes.

 ## Working with branches